-2.25 Catalyst projects being proposed as part of City Deal include the expansion of expansion the Ulster University Magee Campus and NWRC to 9, 400 students, the A2 Buncrana Road Economic Corridor and major physical regeneration schemes in Derry City Centre and Strabane Town Centre.
+2.33 Catalyst projects being proposed as part of City Deal include the expansion of expansion the Ulster University Magee Campus and NWRC to 9, 400 students, the A2 Buncrana Road Economic Corridor and major physical regeneration schemes in Derry City Centre and Strabane Town Centre.
 Investment in innovation and research institutes underpinned by the development of skills and job creation and business support initiatives as well as improved transport and connectivity programmes, are also identified as key catalysts for change.
-It is proposed that these projects, if delivered, will provide an additional 12, 000 new jobs for the city and region, generate over £500m of additional GVA, deliver £100m additional tax revenue and provide over £200m additional wages to the local economy on an annual basis.
+The impact of the investment delivered through the City Deal and Inclusive Future Fund is forecast to triple the expected rate of employment growth, with an additional 7,000 jobs created by 2032 and GVA is anticipated to have increased by £230m per annum by the end of the decade.